StanfordVL/pair-website/README.md

 This repo contains the Jekyll files for the [Stanford People, AI & Robots (PAIR) Group website](https://pair.stanford.edu).
 Please submit pull requests when updating the website.

-To locally update, just [install Jekyll](https://jekyllrb.com/docs/installation/) and run ./serve_jekyll in terminal, then go to appropriate url in browser based on what you see in terminal.
+To locally build and browse, just [install Jekyll](https://jekyllrb.com/docs/installation/) and run ./serve_jekyll in terminal, then go to appropriate url in browser based on what you see in terminal.

 To compile site for release, exec following in  terminal:
 1. export JEKYLL_ENV=production